FE-CTF 2023 - Brute force ahoy

 Base64 is an encoding algorithm that takes arbitrary binary data (in our case this is the binary representation of our password) and turns it into a string consisting only of a subset of ASCII characters.

-It does this by splitting up the binary data into groups of 6 bits each (and padding with 0
+It does this by taking the input binary data and padding it with 0

 In our case, we want a password that only contains sextets ranging from 011010